 - What’s the restoration process like?

-To answer these and other questions, we has compiled a list of the top 10 questions customers have asked us about water damage, its effects and what you can do to reduce the risk.
+To answer these and other water damage questions, we have compiled a list of the top 10 questions customers have asked us about water damage, its effects and what you can do to reduce the risk.

 Can water damage be prevented?

 Actually, no. There’s not much you can do to reduce the risk of experiencing water damage in your home.
 It is often sudden and can come from anywhere.
-However, being prepared for a water damage situation can prevent long-term water damage.
+However, preparing for a water damage situation can prevent long-term water damage.

 Know how and where to shut off the water to the home and conduct regular checks throughout your home.
 If you live in a high-risk area for flooding, look into buying flood insurance.
 Most water restoration companies will work with your insurance company and help you file a claim.